- Future Distance Students

 Department of Computer Science

 Protecting information systems is key to protecting the nation's critical infrastructures.
 Only through diligence and a well-trained workforce will we be able to adequately defend the nation's vital information resources.
 Cyber Security has one of the largest demands for an educated workforce within the federal, state, and industry domains.
-According to a recent article by Forbes, employers are currently struggling to fill 200,000 cyber-security related positions, and by the year 2019 there is a predicted global shortage of two million cyber security professionals.
+Forbes predicts one million Cyber Security job openings in 2016.
 Within Missouri, the 2016 Governor’s Cyber Security Task Force Report lists education for working professionals as a significant workforce gap.
 Recently Missouri S&T signed an MOU with the Ravens Group to provide Cyber Security education for client organizations in the Washington Beltway, using the courses in this certificate as a base.
-This certificate meets a majority of the requirements for the National Initiative for Cyber Security Education (NICE) standards for the NSA-DHS Center of Academic Excellence program, of which S&T has held its designation since 2007.
+This certificate meets a majority of the requirements for the National Initiative for Cyber Security Education (NICE) standards for the NSA-DHS Center of Academic Excellence program, of which S&T has held its designation from 2007 to 2016.
+This certificate will allow S&T to regain its certification by tracking graduates of our program with a designated certification.
+Students may continue on to take courses to receive a M.S. in Cyber Security (pending approval).

 Missouri S&T is working toward offering a Master of Science in Cyber Security in the near future.
 Check with the Computer Science Department for details.